Ballaual/DiCoBo/README.md

 6. Run `systemctl enable DiCoBo` to enable autostart
 7. Run `systemctl start DiCoBo` to start the bot

-Note: Now the bot will always run in background and will automatically start when you restart the whole machine.<br>
+Note: From now on the bot will always run in background and will automatically start when the machine gets rebooted.<br>
 To stop the bot run `systemctl stop DiCoBo`<br>
 To disable the autostart run `systemctl disable DiCoBo`

-* Update the bot: `cd /home/DiCoBo/DiCoBo/ && npm run update`
+* Update the bot: `cd /home/DiCoBo/DiCoBo/scripts && npm run update`
 </details>

 ## Edit the config file
-Please make sure to fill every field marked with <b>*needed</b> because they are mandatory for the main functions of the bot!
+Please make sure to fill every field marked as <b>*required</b> because they are mandatory for the main functions of the bot!
 Otherwise the bot won't start and / or might crash at some point if these information are missing.

-* Needed fields
+* Required values
 > - token<br>
 > - clientId<br>
 > - ownerId<br>